Chocolate-Peanut Butter Brownies

 - Preheat the oven to 350°F. Lightly oil a 13- x 9-inch baking pan.

 - In a medium bowl, mix the brown sugar, 1 1/4 cups of the peanut butter, and 1/2 cup of the margarine until smooth.
-Beat in the egg replacer, tofu, and vanilla until smooth.
+Beat in the egg replacer, tofu, and half of the vanilla until smooth.

 - In a separate bowl, combine the flour, baking powder, and salt.
 Mix into the peanut butter mixture.
 Fold in the dark chocolate chips.